SanketKaluskar/SummarizerApi/ReadMe.md

 This document and code are the next part in that series and show the evaluation of such delegations.
-The intent is to describe the components involved, their interaction and help drive a fuller understanding of delegated permissions for AI agents.
+The intent is to describe the components involved, their interaction and to help drive a fuller understanding of delegated permissions for AI agents.

 The following sections use a Roman Empire theme to illustrate roles.
 However, the concepts apply to any multi-tenant system with hierarchical access control.